Allison Thomas, MT-BC – Owner – Program Director – Music Therapist

 phone: 260-494-1624 ext.
 506

 I am a board-certified music therapist and graduated from Indiana University Purdue University Fort Wayne in October of 2019.
 I completed my internship in Minneapolis Minnesota where I worked at a Parkinson’s day program, an outpatient cancer center, an inpatient oncology unit, as well as carrying a home hospice caseload.
 I have experience working with people from all stages of life and many walks of life.
 My clinical experiences include Alzheimer’s and dementia, intellectual and developmental disabilities, neurological disorders, and mental health.
 I believe music can create a space where people feel welcome and provide the tools that enable people to work on the goals that lie before them.

-Katherine Moore, MT-BC — Staff Music Therapist — Serving Allen County
+Katherine Moore, MT-BC — Lead Music Therapist — Serving Allen County

 phone: 260-494-1624 ext.
 511

 I am a board-certified music therapist who received my bachelor’s in music therapy and psychology minor from Baldwin Wallace University in 2019.
 I completed my clinical internship through MusicWorx Inc. in San Diego, California, where I gained experience working with adults in the medical setting, Parkinson’s Disease, military veterans, the elderly, medically fragile children, and children’s pediatric music therapy.
 I have prior experience working with intellectual disabilities, mental health, and Autism.
 I believe that music provides a medium with which individuals can reach their highest self and I have a passion for connecting with others through music therapy!

 Melody Niemoth, MT-BC — Lead Music Therapist — Serving Kosciusko County